 It is the nature of MPhys projects that they are all different, and therefore some projects will suit some students better than others.
 MPhys projects take place within a research framework and often make intensive use the staff and facilities so these demands need to be balanced across the available resources.
 To ensure equality of opprtunity, it important that all students should be given the same information about which projects are proposed, and that allocations are made impartially.
 The process for allocating projects is as follows:

-At the end of Week T3:05 the MPhys Projects Co-ordinator will publish a list of potential MPhys projects titles and abstracts provided by the supervisors describing the project.
-During Weeks T3:06-07 Stage 2 MPhys students will review the list of projects being offered at:
+At the start of Week T1:01 the MPhys Projects Co-ordinator will publish a list of potential MPhys projects titles and abstracts provided by the supervisors describing the project.
+During Weeks T1:01-02 Stage 3 MPhys students will review the list of projects being offered at:

 The method used to allocate projects applies the following rules, descending in priority: